 A large breed, your Rottweiler won't be considered fully grow until he's between 18 months and 2 years old.
 Some males, however, don't reach their full adult weight until around age 3.
 Rottweiler puppies start as adorable squiggly creatures in black-and-tan and quickly grow into mature loyal companions.

-Starting with a birth weight near one pound, the puppies grow quickly in height, weight and intelligence.
-Average final weight of these bright-eyed faithful dogs is 85 to 120 pounds.
-As you watch the phenomenal growth of your pet, you will want to be sure you are providing adequate nutrition to maintain its health.
+Starting with a birth weight near one pound, the puppies grow quickly in height, weight, and intelligence.
+The average final weight of these bright-eyed, faithful dogs is 85 to 120 pounds.
+Most stand about 27 inches when fully mature.
+As you watch the phenomenal growth of your pet, you will want to be sure you are providing adequate nutrition to maintain her health.

 Puppies grow very quickly.
-While humans take many years to mature, most dogs reach their mature size within one year.
-Rottweilers start small and take 12 to 13 months to reach their mature weight.
+While humans take many years to mature, most dogs reach their mature size within one year, whereas larger dogs can take longer to mature.
+Rottweilers start small and take about 18 months to reach their mature weight.
 The fastest growth stage is from birth to eight months.
 The rest of the first year, growth will be a bit slower.

 During this year your pup will pass through infancy, the cute "toddler" stage, a mischievous youth stage, and on into early adulthood.
 This time of rapid development is your greatest time of influence in training, socializing, and nourishing all aspects of your companion's growth.
 Work with your dog often during this time so that he understands commands well and obeys them before he gets large enough to be a handful.